The membership year runs July 1 through June 30 each academic year. Renewal and membership forms are sent out each spring.

 Please note: if your school is also a member of EUSA, you must use the PDF form instead (see below).

-Information about current annual dues, which are self-calculating, may be found in the PDF membership form.
+Information about current annual dues, which are self-calculated, may be found in the PDF membership form.

 This voting membership category is open to: